×

 Parents might find them beneficial because they offer both the planholder and their family peace of mind.
 In purchasing a funeral plan, you will be able to breathe a sigh of relief knowing that all of your end-of-life wishes have been set out.
 Whereas your family will know that they won’t have to stump up at short notice to pay for your funeral without being able to discuss what you’d like.
 It’s this particular benefit that appeals to parents.

-Sometimes, people may opt instead for a form of insurance, such as over-50s life insurance, to cover their funeral costs.
 With this model, fixed monthly premiums are paid from the point of sign-up either until death or until a certain birthday is reached, and, upon the death of the policy holder, the beneficiary of the policy will receive a cash lump-sum which can be used to cover funeral costs.

 The end goal of a funeral cover, whether or not for parents, is to help us to cost effectively arrange and pay for funerals in advance.

-Types of funeral cover available
+Types of funeral cover available for parents

 There are a range of different types of funeral cover available, from prepaid funeral plans to insurance policies and family funeral cover.